-5.7 FTIR QA/QC Activities
+5.8 FTIR QA/QC Activities

-At the beginning of each day a calibration transfer standard (CTS, ethylene gas), analyte of interest (acetaldehyde) and nitrogen calibration gas was directly injected into the FTIR to evaluate the unit response.
+At the beginning of each day a calibration transfer standard (CTS, ethylene gas), analyte of interest (acetaldehyde, sulfur hexafluoride, and sulfur dioxide) and nitrogen calibration gas was directly injected into the FTIR to evaluate the unit response.

 Prior to and after each test run the CTS was analyzed.
 The ethylene was passed through the entire system (system purge) to verify the sampling system response and to ensure that the sampling system remained leak-free at the stack location.
-Nitrogen was also be passed through the sampling system to ensure the system is free of contaminants.
+Nitrogen was also passed through the sampling system to ensure the system was free of contaminants.

-Analyte spiking, of the emission unit, with acetaldehyde was performed to verify the ability of the sampling system to quantitatively deliver a sample containing the compound of interest from the base of the probe to the FTIR and assure the ability of the FTIR to quantify that compound in the presence of effluent gas.
+Analyte spiking, of each emission unit, with acetaldehyde and sulfur dioxide was performed to verify the ability of the sampling system to quantitatively deliver a sample containing the compound of interest from the base of the probe to the FTIR and assure the ability of the FTIR to quantify that compound in the presence of effluent gas.